Runtime Sandbox

 - Docker Sandbox — Containers via the Docker daemon.
 Works on macOS, Windows, and Linux.
 Supports pinned images and bridge networking.

 backend: auto tries bwrap on Linux and falls back to Docker.
+SSH is opt-in only (backend: ssh) because it needs an explicit remote host.
 This page is the shared config reference; the linked pages cover each backend's details, examples, and limits.

 Configuration